< Season 10

 The vacationers at a winter wonderland struggle to survive after an avalanche of snow crashes into their ski resort.
 Their holiday then turns into a game of survival.

 Servo and Crow play with drones in the theater, which are used in one instance to obscure a nudity scene.
-In one of the host segments, they come up with a long list of potential hybrid B-movie titles, like "Sharktopus" and "Piranhaconda", that is incredibly funny.
+In one of the host segments, they come up with a long list of potential hybrid B-movie titles, like "Sharktopus" and "Piranhaconda", that is incredibly laugh-out-loud funny.

 1105 - The Beast of Hollow Mountain